 With the exception of Player Characters, adding a Folklore page to the wiki is optional.

-With the exception of Player Characters, all Folklore pages require references to board roleplay threads.
+With the exception of Player Characters (and articles in the Sandbox Area), all Folklore pages require references to board roleplay threads.
 The Folklore wiki is there to document what has taken place on the board.

 Every article must reference the source of images and external content used.

 You may edit another author's article without explicit permission if it is an update to reflect roleplay (with the exception of Characters).

 Staff reserve the right to request edits to articles or to remove content.

 Staff will moderate the content on the wiki in the following circumstances: